"I've seen it all from the bottom to the top!

 - Early-Installment Weirdness: His first recordings as part of the band "Sweeney Todd" are definitely this, where he sings in a falsetto British accent that was his attempt at singing like the band's previous singer.
 Similarly, his first single "Let Me Take You Dancing", which is a disco-influenced song, with some varispeed on the vocals making him sound younger than he is.
 From his first album onwards, he starts to reach his recognisable sound, but doesn't quite get there until his second album You Want It You Got It.

 - Getting Crap Past the Radar: He confirmed in an interview that, yes, "Summer of 69" actually is named in reference to the sex act and that anyone who thinks otherwise is kidding themselves.
 His co-writer, Jim Vallance, however claims otherwise.
+(It's possible that Vallance was thinking of the year and Adams wasn't, considering that Vallance was 17 at the summer of 1969, but Adams was only 9.)

 - Glory Days: Deconstructed by "Summer of 69".